-There are two restaurants on Palm Island which are both open sided to make the most of the setting.
+There are two restaurants on Palm Island which have both recently been updated and are open air to make the most of the setting.
 Open for breakfast, lunch and dinner, The Royal Palm Restaurant serves a range of international cuisine using local produce where possible, and hosts live music most evenings.
 A more casual choice is The Sunset Restaurant, set right on the sand with a beach-chic style and serving lunch daily as well as dinner on certain evenings.
 For something special, a private beach picnic can be set up on one of the island's isolated beaches.

 Due to its location in the heart of the Grenadines, Palm Island is in a prime position for guests to visit the surrounding islands.
 We highly recommend an evening sunset cruise, a lobster lunch at Petit St Vincent or a day snorkelling the Tobago Cays, a world-renowned dive spot known for its extensive marine life including turtles.

-With much birdlife, ground lizards and iguanas among fan palms, hibiscus and over 2,000 coconut palm trees, Palm Island Resort offers a truly natural Caribbean experience in the Grenadines.
+With much birdlife, ground lizards and iguanas among fan palms, hibiscus and over 2,000 coconut palm trees, Palm Island Resort & Spa offers a truly natural Caribbean experience in the Grenadines.

 If you can bear to drag yourself away from the beach, take a bicycle to explore the small island where iguanas roam freely and hillside trails boast remarkable views over the resort and out to sea.
 It takes just 5 minutes to cycle from one end of the island to the other.
 When you’re in need of some shade, hunt out one of the hammocks which are found in beautiful, secluded spots around the island – some breezier than others!

 I would also recommend a visit to the spa, a recent addition to the resort which is set on a picture-perfect stretch of beach with friendly therapists who use the spa’s own products, flavoured either with hibiscus or frangipani.